Communities

 Those new four are either seemingly right to me, or about communities unknown to me, or maybe apparently wrong to me but if so having nothing to use as a counter.

-Incnis Mrsi‭ wrote about 3 years ago
+Incnis Mrsi‭ wrote over 3 years ago

 SE is dying – on what is this statement founded?
 If the StackExch opposition is so influential, then why are Codidact’s sites miserable?